powercodeacademy/pca_typescript_lab_2/README.md

 - `email` (string)
 - `displayName` (optional string)

-Then, create two example users: one with a `displayName` and one without.
+Then, create two example users: one with a `displayName` called `userWithName` and one without called `userWithoutName`.

 ### 🔹 section4_literal_types.ts